Dublin: Demographics

 The City of Dublin is the area administered by Dublin City Council.
-The traditional County Dublin includes the city and the administrative counties of Dún Laoghaire–Rathdown, Fingal and South Dublin.
-The Greater Dublin Area includes County Dublin and the adjoining counties, County Kildare, County Meath and County Wicklow.
+The traditional County Dublin includes the city and the administrative counties of Dún Laoghaire–Rathdown, Fingal, and South Dublin.
+The Greater Dublin Area includes County Dublin and the adjoining counties, County Kildare, County Meath, and County Wicklow.

 In the 2022 census, the population of the City of Dublin was 592,713.
 The population of Dublin city and suburbs was 1,263,219.
 County Dublin had a population of 1,458,154.
 The population of the Greater Dublin Area was 2,082,605.

 Of the population of Dublin city and its suburbs, 62.9% (794,925) were born in Dublin, 26.6% (336,021) were born outside of Ireland, while the remaining 10.5% (132,273) were born in a county other than Dublin.

 After World War II, Italians were by far the largest immigrant group in both Dublin and Ireland, and became synonymous with the catering and restaurant landscape.
 Since the late 1990s, Dublin has had a significant level of net immigration, with the greatest numbers coming from the European Union, especially the United Kingdom, Poland and Lithuania.
 There is also immigration from outside Europe, including from Pakistan, Brazil, the Philippines, China, India and Nigeria.
 Dublin is home to a greater proportion of newer arrivals than any other part of Ireland.
 Sixty percent of Ireland's Asian population lives in Dublin.

 Dublin attracts the largest proportion of non-Catholic migrants from other countries.
 Increased secularisation in Ireland has prompted a drop in regular Catholic church attendance in Dublin from over 90 percent in the mid-1970s, down to 14 percent in a 2011 survey, and less than 2% in some areas In the 2016 census, 68.2% of Dublin's population identified as Catholic, 12.7% as other stated religions, with 19.1% having no religion or no religion stated.

-In the 2022 census, the population of County Dublin self-identified as 80.4% white (68.0% white Irish, 12.0% other white and 0.4% Irish traveller), 5.8% Asian, 3.0% mixed backgrounds, 2.2% Black and 8.5% not stated.
+In the 2022 census, the population of County Dublin self-identified as 80.4% white (68.0% white Irish, 12.0% other white, and 0.4% Irish traveller), 5.8% Asian, 3.0% mixed backgrounds, 2.2% Black, and 8.5% not stated.
 In the same census, the ethnic makeup of Dublin city was 76.81% white (including 64.23% white Irish and 12.19% other white people), 12.98% not stated, 5.11% Asian, 3.50% other and 1.58% black.

-As of December 2024, there were 1,467 families living in emergency accommodation in the Dublin region.
-This is a decrease of 57 on the November 2024 number, and an increase of 67 when compared with December 2023, when there were 1,400 families in emergency accommodation.
+As of December 2024, 1,467 families were living in emergency accommodation in the Dublin region.
+This is a decrease of 57 from the November 2024 number and an increase of 67 compared with December 2023, when there were 1,400 families in emergency accommodation.